 Federal Policy Director

-Prior to joining the Law Center, Lindsay was an associate at Severson & Werson, APC, in San Francisco, representing financial institutions, employers, and mortgage lenders in litigation, including class actions.
-She earned her undergraduate degree from Wesleyan University, a masters in arts from UCLA, and her JD from the University of California, Berkeley, School of Law.
+Prior to joining the Law Center, Lindsay was a litigation associate at Severson & Werson, APC, in San Francisco.
+She earned her BA with Honors from Wesleyan University, an MA from UCLA, and her JD from the University of California, Berkeley, School of Law, where she was a member of the California Law Review.

 Sejal H. Patel